NewSocOps/.github/CONTRIBUTING.md

 # Contributing to NewSocOps

-This `.github` repository holds the organization profile and global issue templates.
-Program logic, reports, and automation will live in a future `community` repository.
+Thank you for your interest in contributing to NewSocOps!
+This repository contains our organizational profile and global issue templates.
+Program logic, community reports, and automation will live in a separate `community` repository.

-## Early Phase Participation
-- Review or comment on grant application issues (label: `grant-candidate`) when they appear.
-- Suggest improvements to templates and wording via Pull Requests.

-## Pull Requests
-- Keep changes focused.
+## Scope of This Repository

+This `.github` repository serves as the organizational hub for:

+- Organization profile (`profile/README.md`)
-- Reference related Issue if one exists.
+- Issue templates for grant applications
+- Community health files (Code of Conduct, Security Policy, etc.)
+- Funding configuration

+## How to Review Grant Applications

+Grant applications are submitted as issues with the `grant-candidate` label.
+When reviewing:

+1. **Check completeness**: Ensure all required fields are filled out thoughtfully
+2. **Assess impact**: Consider how the project will benefit the applicant's community
+3. **Evaluate feasibility**: Review the timeline and budget for realism
+4. **Provide constructive feedback**: Ask clarifying questions or suggest improvements
+5. **Be respectful**: Remember that applicants may face language or resource barriers

+Community reviewers do not make final funding decisions but provide valuable input.

+## Pull Request Guidelines

+- **Focused changes**: Each PR should address a single concern or improvement
+- **Clear descriptions**: Explain what you're changing and why
+- **Reference issues**: Link related issues when applicable
-- Do not include sensitive personal data.
+- **No sensitive data**: Never include personal information, credentials, or private details
+- **Test your changes**: Verify that YAML syntax is valid and Markdown renders correctly

 ## Language

-English is canonical.
-Translations will be managed separately later.
+English is the canonical language for this repository.
+Translation efforts will be coordinated separately as the community grows.

 ## Code of Conduct

-See `CODE_OF_CONDUCT.md`.
+All contributors must follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+We are committed to providing a welcoming and inclusive environment.

 ## Security

-Report vulnerabilities following `SECURITY.md`.
+If you discover a security vulnerability, please follow the process outlined in [SECURITY.md](SECURITY.md).
+Do not create public issues for security concerns.

 ## Sponsorship

-Help expand the grant pool: [GitHub Sponsors](https://github.com/sponsors/NewSocOps)
+Help expand the grant pool and support more developers: [GitHub Sponsors](https://github.com/sponsors/NewSocOps)

+---

 Thank you for supporting opportunities for emerging developers worldwide.